DAY OF INSECTS 2026: From Crisis -> to Connection

 11:35 – 11:55 How change begins: Why everyone matters – Prof. Dr. Harald Welzer

-12:10 – 13:00 Panel Discussion – From Crisis to Connection: Relearn our relationship with insects Moderation by Dr. Hans-Dietrich Reckhaus with Jutta Paulus, Prof. Dr. Dave Goulson, Prof. Dr. Hans Van Dyck and Prof. Dr. Harald Welzer
+12:10 – 13:00 Panel Discussion – From Crisis to Connection: Relearn our relationship with insects Moderation by Dr. Hans-Dietrich Reckhaus with Prof. Dr. Dave Goulson, Prof. Dr. Hans Van Dyck, Prof. Dr. Harald Welzer and Prof. Dr. Mathis Wackernagel

 13:00 – 13:10 Introduction of workshop topics